dongjoon-hyun/tools/viewer/README.md

 # Viewer

-This is a electron-based cross-platform viewer for cluster.
+This is an electron-based cross-platform cluster viewer.

 ## Build Apps
 ```